 To close the position there are two options:

 Once the position is closed the area under the ‘positions’ tab should be blank.
 An alternative to closing the position in the Orderbook is to ‘Deliver’ the position.

-Our perpetual swaps differ to all others in the market in one important way, as our Perpetual Swaps are deliverable in spot on demand.
+Our perpetual swaps differ from all others in the market in one important way, as our Perpetual Swaps are deliverable in spot-on demand.

 ‘Estimated Assets Needed’ indicates the amount of collateral balance needed in order to deliver the desired quantity of coin, ‘Estimated Assets Receiving’ indicates the amount of assets to be received on delivery.
 This is only an estimate because if the market moves between submitting for delivery, as there may not be enough collateral to pay for the full amount requested.
 This will be adjusted automatically.
 Once delivery has occurred the balance will simply appear in the account.